 Note: UAD TrackAdv should not be used in host applications that provide fully automatic delay compensation throughout the entire signal path.
 UAD TrackAdv or DelayComp is not needed at all in such hosts.
-As of this writing, hosts with fully automatic compensation include all DirectX hosts, Steinberg Nuendo 2.x/Cubase SX 2.x, and Magix Samplitude 7.x.
+As of this writing, hosts with fully automatic compensation include all DirectX hosts, Steinberg Nuendo 2.x/Cubase SX 2.x and higher, Magix Samplitude 7.x, and Apple Logic Pro 7.1